 Social media groups create more engagement, because they’re more authentic, allowing creators to connect with their target audience.
 However, this is not a place for promoting company updates and products, as they will be considered spammy, it’s more of a place to create a community.

 For startups, groups represent an excellent way to get people together who share similar values, causes, or interests.
 It allows admins and members to share photos, content and stories that can serve as insights into your audience’s needs and untapped wants.

-2. Exploring new features, like stories and Reels
+2. Exploring the ‘not-so-widely-used’ social media features, like stories and Reels